aivyngo/public-ap-csa-agent/README.md

 The agent connects with OpenWebUI via its Connections settings, where you add a custom API endpoint pointing to your backend’s /v1 URL.

 The backend supports calling multiple specialized tools (question generation, grading, web/textbook search) through JSON-based function calls.
 All tools were unified into a call_tool endpoint, which run_apcsa_agent may call in the endpoint used for chatting on OpenWebUI in main.py depending on if tool calls are necessary.
-You can replace run_apcsa_agent with a function analogous to it that matches your agent.
+You can replace run_apcsa_agent with a function analogous to it that matches your agent; follow the formatting for tools[] in run_apcsa_agent, but replace it with your own tools.
+The URL should be where you are able to call and access your own tools.

 You can add or replace tools by modifying the tools/ folder and updating the TOOL_REGISTRY in your backend.